flyingfisher/selenium-html-js-converter/README.md

 #### forceBaseUrl

 Forces urls to be prefixed by the baseUrl, even when they aren't relative.
 Useful if you have test cases with absolute URLs and you need to force them to target a different domain.
 The domain part of the url will be replaced with the value of baseUrl.

+Please note that (currently) testing against a url with an asterisk or question mark may cause domain substition not to work with some commands, such as assertLocation.

 ## Logging